Places to Visit

 For the more adventurous, have a go at scuba diving, try windsports, learn to sail, hire a motor boat, or even hire a Morgan sports car for a day.

-To relax make use of our safe and sandy Blue Flag beach and watch the comings and goings of large ships and small boats in the harbour, you may even see a cruise liner or a tall ship.
+To relax make use of our safe and sandy beaches and watch the comings and goings of large ships and small boats in the harbour, you may even see a cruise liner or a tall ship.

 Head off northwards, and visit the amazing Eden Project, or the famous Lost Gardens of Heligan.
 And while you're in the St Austell area, take a look at the lovely little port of Charlestown nearby.
 Slightly further north is the Bodmin and Wenford Steam Railway, and Lanhydrock House (National Trust).